 2.1.2 Sensitive soils and unstable terrain reserves

-Only stable terrain and resilient soils will be available for forest harvesting.
 To reduce the risk of erosion, the Scientific Panel recommends that "only stable terrain and resilient soils should be available for forest harvesting operations."
-Watershed plans therefore must include reserves to protect sensitive soils and unstable terrain.
+Watershed plans, therefore, must include reserves to protect sensitive soils and unstable terrain.